-To zeroize a device using the device's buttons, press and momentarily hold both the red and black buttons on opposite sides of the device.
-These buttons are in recessed casings to avoid accidental zeroization.
-The status LED will blink yellow to indicated zeroization in process.
-The status LED will then flash an error code to indicate that zeroization is complete and that the device will automatically reboot after 30 seconds.
+To zeroize a device using the device's buttons, press and hold 'zeroize/status button' for 10sec.
+This button is in a recessed casing to avoid accidental zeroization.
+The status LED, if enabled, will blink yellow to indicate zeroization in progress.
+The status LED, if enabled, will then flash an error code to indicate that zeroization is complete and that the device will automatically reboot after 30 seconds.

-After it reboots, the ME2 1S2F will generate a new RSA key-pair and revert other keys to factory default keys and will join an existing mesh (if any is in the area) that uses the default settings.
+After it reboots, the ME3-24 will generate a new RSA key-pair and revert other keys to factory default keys and will join an existing mesh (if any is in the area) that uses the default settings.
 If no such mesh is in the area, the device will not be able to communicate with any other devices.